vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 ```

 Have a look at the official docker installation docs to help you in verifying that the key you just installed is the correct one.
-In essence it just boils down to this:
+It just boils down to this:

 ```bash
 sudo apt-key fingerprint 0EBFCD88